As the Russians bombard key Ukraine stronghold – hope remains underground

 Fedorov says that the longer the war continues the less of those who fled abroad are likely to return to Ukraine.
 He says people long to return to their hometowns but that is not enough “because residents will not return to a wasteland.”

-Member of parliament Vasiuk said: “Our country and every Ukrainian deserve a just peace and I am sure that the international coalition will help achieve this.
-Most importantly, this must be a peace that guarantees Ukraine’s sovereignty, territorial integrity, and security.
+Vasiuk says: “Our country and every Ukrainian deserve a just peace and I am sure that the international coalition will help achieve this.
+Most importantly, this must be a peace that guarantees Ukraine’s sovereignty, territorial integrity, and security.”

-He said that since the beginning of the full-scale invasion Zaporizhzhia has become one of Ukraine’s key strategic centres - a hub for supporting hundreds of thousands of IDPs including with housing, food, and medical care.
+He says that since the beginning of the invasion, Zaporizhzhia has become one of Ukraine’s key strategic centres – a hub for supporting hundreds of thousands of IDPs with housing, food, and medical care.

 It is also an important military bastion whose “successful defence is crucial for the stability of Ukraine’s southern regions and plays a decisive role both in the country’s economic and energy stability.”

-During the three days The Independent visited Zaporizhzhia, air raid alarms sound periodically.
-Hours after speaking to Fedorov and Vasiuk, Russian ballistic missiles struck targets lighting causing a huge blaze that lit up the night sky.
-Dozens of firemen fought a blaze at an industrial site and ambulances transported the injured from nearby civilian residences.
+During the three days The Independent visited Zaporizhzhia, air raid sirens sound periodically.
+Hours after this publication spoke to Fedorov and Vasiuk, Russian ballistic missiles struck targets causing a huge blaze that lit up the night sky.
+Dozens of firefighters fought a blaze at an industrial site and ambulances transported the injured from nearby civilian residences.

-Talking to police at the scene when Ukrainian anti-aircraft defences opened up on a wave of Russian “killer drones” flying above, one of the policemen says: “We’ve just been ordered out of here and to find a shelter.
+When Ukrainian anti-aircraft defences opened up on a wave of Russian “killer drones” flying above, one police officer tells me: “We’ve just been ordered out of here and to find a shelter.
 Please do the same.”

-As curfew ends at 5am, people and traffic again take to the streets in defiant determination to continue with “normality.”
+As curfew ends at 5am, people and traffic again take to the streets in a defiant effort to continue with “normality.”

 For Vasiuk, it is simple: “I was born and raised in Zaporizhzhia.
 This is not just a city.
 It is a heart that continues to beat even in wartime.”